 This year, through HKHTC’s strengthened global partnership with Yad Vashem, we will leverage our unique Holocaust education approach and reach thousands more across Asia — including educators and students in Japan and Indonesia.
 As always, HKHTC continues to be very active teaching about the Holocaust in partnership with local Hong Kong schools, universities, and community organisations.
 Thank you again for your interest and support.
 We sincerely hope you can join us at our future events.
 Please stay tuned for more details.

-The Hong Kong Holocaust & Tolerance Centre is pleased to support a number of Holocaust-themed films as part of the 22nd Hong Kong Jewish Film Festival taking place 13-21 November 2021.
+The Hong Kong Holocaust & Tolerance Centre was pleased to support a number of Holocaust-themed films as part of the 22nd Hong Kong Jewish Film Festival taking place 13-21 November 2021.

-These public screenings will take place in person at Asia Society Hong Kong Center at 9 Justice Drive, Admiralty.
+These public screenings took place in person at Asia Society Hong Kong Center at 9 Justice Drive, Admiralty.
 Please see the list below for film descriptions.
+It was a great delight to see many of you this year.
+We hope to see you again in HKJFF 2022.

 Supported Films 2021